(You Are Now an Infant in Christ)

 Not that I have already obtained it [salvation] or have already become perfect, but I press on so that I may lay hold of that for which also I was laid hold of by Christ Jesus.
 Brethren, I do not regard myself as having laid hold of it yet; but one thing I do: forgetting what lies behind and reaching forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus. – Philippians 3:12-14

-This is why Scripture tells us to “be diligent to make certain about His calling and choosing you,” and to “be diligent to be found by Him in peace, spotless and blameless,” at Christ’s return (i.e., when you meet Christ – that happens either at our death or His return, whichever comes first).
+This is why Scripture tells us to “be diligent to make certain about His calling and choosing you,” and “test yourselves to see if you are in the faith; examine yourselves!” and to “be diligent to be found by Him in peace, spotless and blameless” at Christ’s return (i.e., when you meet Christ – that happens either at our death or His return, whichever comes first).
 Scripture is also very clear with abundant warnings that hypocrites and pretend-believers (make believers) will be condemned on Judgment Day.
-I highly recommend reading The Heavenly Footman by John Bunyan, so you can get another esteemed author’s perspective on the importance of being “all the more diligent to make certain about His calling and choosing you.”
+I highly recommend reading The Heavenly Footman by John Bunyan, so you can get another esteemed author’s perspective on the importance of being “all the more diligent to make certain about His calling and choosing you.”p>

 Furthermore, Scripture is abundantly clear that it is not simply enough to profess Christ, you must also live for Him in obedience, which of necessity will mean taking action (bearing fruit).
 Scripture is very clear that your actions (works) serve to prove your faith genuine – both before man and before God.
 Even further to the point, we are admonished to be found busy (not idle), always abounding in the work of the Lord until we die or He returns (whichever comes first).
 Christianity is as much about action as it is about profession of faith.